Skip to content

 nefertiti

-To understand the significance of Akhenaten’s religious revolution and the severe disruption he made in Egypt at the time of his reign, we need to take a look at the predominant religious system back then.
+To understand the significance of Akhenaten’s religious revolution and the severe disruption he caused in Egypt during his reign, we need to examine the predominant religious system at the time.

-The ancient Egyptian religion was based on polytheism, that is the belief in many deities, each of whom was responsible for one or more aspects of life and all together controlling the forces of nature.
-Ancient Egyptians believed in more than 1,400 deities, worshipped them, built temples and shrines for them, performed rituals and offered sacrifices to please them.
+Ancient Egyptian religion was based on polytheism, the belief in many deities, each responsible for one or more aspects of life and controlling the forces of nature.
+Ancient Egyptians believed in more than 1,400 deities, worshipped them, built temples and shrines for them, performed rituals, and offered sacrifices to please them.

-Some of the most famous and powerful deities include Isis, the goddess of healing, magic and wisdom, Osiris who was the god of fertility, the dead and the afterlife and their famous son Horus, depicted as a falcon-headed man, was the god of sky and war who later married Hathor who was the goddess of love, pleasure and beauty.
+Some of the most famous and powerful deities include Isis, the goddess of healing, magic and wisdom, and Osiris, the God of fertility, the dead and the afterlife.
+Their famous son Horus, depicted as a falcon-headed man, was the God of sky and war who later married Hathor, the goddess of love, pleasure and beauty.

-Ra was the Sun god, the king of all other deities and the creator of the Universe.
-During the New Kingdom of Egypt, Ra merged with Amun, who was the god of air and received increasing significance over the years, to become Amun-Ra.
-Amun-Ra then became the chief deity in ancient Egypt and the one all creatures, great and small, abided with.
+Ra was the Sun god, the king of all other deities, and the creator of the Universe.
+During the New Kingdom of Egypt, Ra merged with Amun, the God of air, and gained increasing significance over the years to become Amun-Ra.
+Amun-Ra then became the chief deity in ancient Egypt and the one all great and small creatures abided with.

-Every god and goddess was based in and had cults in different cities all across Egypt, where ancient Egyptians built temples to worship them.
-The cult of Amun-Ra was based in Thebes, the state capital during the New Kingdom and the magnificent Karnak Temple Complex was built over millennia and a half to worship and celebrate Amun-Ra.
+Every God and goddess had cults in different cities all across Egypt, where ancient Egyptians built temples to worship them.
+The cult of Amun-Ra was based in Thebes, the state capital during the New Kingdom, and the magnificent Karnak Temple Complex was built over millennia and a half to worship and celebrate Amun-Ra.

 The priests of Amun were in charge of the temples, the official religious establishments in the country.
-They controlled everything related to them.
-This included the fund they received from the government, the revenue of the land owned by the temples, the donations made by the worshippers, etc.
+They controlled everything related to them, including the funds they received from the government, the revenue from the land owned by the temples, the donations made by the worshippers, etc.

-The authority of the priests grew over the centuries until it reached the peak during the New Kingdom.
-With power and money, the priests were able even to have a political influence that could potentially change the course of events in the country.
+The priests’ authority grew over the centuries until it reached its peak during the New Kingdom.
+With power and money, the priests could even have a political influence that could potentially change the course of events in the country.

 Well, this is precisely what Akhenaten and Nefertiti threw aside.